ropensci/hydroscoper/README.md

 hydroscoper
 ===========

 The goal of **hydroscoper** is to provide an interface to the Greek National Databank for Hydrological and Meteorological Information, [Hydroscope](http://www.hydroscope.gr/).
-It provides functions for downloading stations and timeseries data.
+It provides functions for downloading stations and time series data.

-The stations and timeseries data in Hydroscope are in Greek, so this package transliterates the Unicode text to Latin, and translates various Greek terms to English.
-Finally, the **hydroscoper** provides a function to convert raw timeseries' data into a tidy dataframe.
+The stations and time series data in Hydroscope are in Greek, so this package transliterates the Unicode text to Latin, and translates various Greek terms to English.
+Finally, the **hydroscoper** provides a function to convert raw time series' data into a tidy dataframe.

 Installation
 ------------